zigbee-alliance/distributed-compliance-ledger/docs/transactions.md

 Adds a new Validator node.

 - Parameters:
-    - `address`: string // the consensus address of the validator; bech encoded
+    - `address`: string // the consensus address of the validator; bech32 encoded
-    - `pubkey`: string // the consensus public key of the validator; bech encoded
+    - `pubkey`: string // the consensus public key of the validator; bech32 encoded
     - `description`: json
         - `name`: string // validator name
         - `identity`: string (optional) // identity signature